anttijuu/O3-chat-client/TESTS-README.md

 ## How to run the tests?

+Before using the tests, you obviously need to run the server.
+After launching it, you can then execute the tests.

-After configuring the tests, you can run them.
+Make sure you configured the tests (above).
+Then you can run them.
 In the Test view, select the Run Tests button (triangle pointing right):

 ![Running tests](vs-code-run-tests.png)